wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Noble.md

 [[Cunning#Goad/Daunt|Goad/Daunt]]: Redistribute a unit's ATK/DEF

 DISCIPLINE:
 Kingmaker: Buff a unit's ATK/DEF.
-Scales with the number of times you've buffed a unit this game
+Scales with the number of times you've buffed a unit this rest
 Phalanx: Select an ACT slot.
 All allies upgrade that slot with "If you block here, buff your DEF.
 Downgrade when you rest"
 Demesne: Select an ACT slot/type.
 Upgrade that slot for everyone with "If you play that ACT type here, buff DEF.
 Downgrade if you slot anything else here."